timthedevguy/PrUnTools_Public/FIO_Tooltips/README.md

 This is a TamperMonkey script that provides Exchange data in tooltip form for Inventories in the Apex console.
 This data is pulled every 5 minutes from the FIO ReST API created by Saganaki and Kovus (plus many other contributors and testers)

-This button takes the place of the code you have to copy and paste from the Master Base Planner.

 ### Requirements
 * [TamperMonkey](https://www.tampermonkey.net/) - browser plugin for sideloading JS in to current page.